-After running become more than just a hobby for myself, I decided to invest for a more suitable shoe for myself.
-Being an overpronator, Mizuno Wave Paradox 2 was the first shoe suggest to me by a local shop.
-After trying some other models I decided to buy them.
+Being an overpronator, the Mizuno Wave Paradox 2 was the first shoe suggested to me by a local shop.
+After trying other models, I decided to buy them.

-For a person with overpronation, looking for a shoe which she or he can rely on during mid-tempo runs and long runs, Mizuno Wave Paradox 2 can be a good option.
-Currently being a discontinued model, it creates additional price/benefit ratio and can be used as a secondary shoe for additional correction for overpronation.
+Currently being a discontinued model, it creates additional price/benefit ratio and can be used as a secondary shoe for those with overpronation.